JimBiard/vorto_vrp/ReadMe.txt

 or as
     ./vrp_challenge.py <path>

-(assuming that the file has execute permissions.)
+(assuming that the file has execute permissions.)o

+The application needs numpy installed.
+The requirements.txt file contains the specification.